NFIB backs group that seeks state support for a convention.

 NFIB is spearheading a nationwide campaign to persuade at least 34 state legislatures to pass resolutions calling for a constitutional convention on the balanced budget issue.

 If Congress receives 34 resolutions, it must hold the convention, where state delegates would vote on the proposed amendment, which includes an exemption for balancing the budget during national emergencies.
 Once state delegates approve the amendment, at least 38 states would have to ratify the change.

-Texas is among the 24 states that have passed resolutions calling for a federal balanced budget amendment.
+Florida is among the 24 states that have passed resolutions calling for a federal balanced budget amendment.

 It’s a long road, but one small business owners should want to see traveled, says Steve Woods, NFIB’s senior vice president for state operations.